 We encourage employees who believe they, or any other employee, have been subjected to discrimination to notify their manager, Uber’s People Team, or the Integrity Helpline.

 Our Board of Directors recognizes the strategic importance of these issues and incorporated workforce diversity performance metrics into the compensation packages of our most senior executives in 2019 and 2020, in furtherance of our company-wide One Uber objective.

 Please see our 2020 People and Culture Report and our 2020 ESG Report for more information regarding our Diversity and Inclusion efforts.

 Uber Technologies, Inc | 2020 People and Culture Report | AlphaSense Transcript

-Pride at Uber provided strategic counsel to the company on inclusive recruiting for LGBTQIA+ candidates in Brazil—particularly focused on trans inclusivity.
+Pride at Uber provided strategic counsel to the Company on inclusive recruiting for LGBTQIA+ candidates in Brazil—mainly focused on trans inclusivity.
 As a result, 19 trans employees were hired in Brazil this year.
 We also increased support for LGBTQIA+ individuals in Brazil looking for driving and delivery opportunities by launching the Opportunities in All Colors program with 250+ initial participants and partners; led the development and pilot of the “I was discriminated against” feature in Amsterdam, which was later rolled out in all EMEA countries; and launched Queerintined Gaymers, a tool for members to connect over gaming platforms.

 Business Wire | PR | AlphaSense Transcript